So you fancy yourself a content creator and YouTube is your platform of choice? Well, how much are you earning for every 1,000 views?

 Countries with the most profitable Youtube monetization rates are:

-So if you’re in need of some direction, consider pursuing some of these topics as a starting point.
+So if you need some direction, consider pursuing some of these topics as a starting point.

 Tell Me, What Hurts My YouTube CPM and How Can I Improve It?